nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    1. Launch the jar file using the java -jar command rather than double-clicking (reason: to ensure the jar file is using the same java version that you verified above).
+Use double-clicking as a last resort.
+       If you are on Windows, use the DOS prompt, or the PowerShell (not the WSL terminal) to run the JAR file.
 The window size may not be optimum.

 1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    1. Re-launch the app using the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding an item

+1. Adding an item to the inventory

+    1. Prerequisites: Arguments are valid and compulsory parameters are provided.
+No duplicate item or similar item exists in the list.

+    1. Test case: `add n/Apple l/table q/1`<br>
+       Expected: Item is added into the displayed list.
+Details of the added item shown in the status message.

+    1. Test case: `add n/Banana l/kitchen q/1 e/2020-10-10`<br>
+       Expected: Similar to previous.

+    1. Test case: `add `<br>
+       Expected: No item is added.
+Error details shown in the status message.

+    1. Other incorrect add commands to try: `add n/`, `add l/kitchen`, `...` (where compulsory fields are not specified)<br>
+       Expected: Similar to previous.

+### Edit an item

+1. Editing an item in the inventory

+    1. Prerequisites: There are items in the inventory.

+    1. Test case: `edit 1 n/Apple`<br>
+       Expected: The name of the first item is edited to `Apple`.
+Details of the edited item shown in the status message.

+    1. Test case: `edit 0 n/Apple`<br>
+       Expected: No item is edited.
+Error details shown in the status message.

 ### Deleting an item

-1. Deleting an item while all items are being shown
+1. Deleting an item from the inventory

     1. Prerequisites: List all household items using the `list` command.
 Multiple items in the list.